 Hosting Exhibit Cases

 Rod Library encourages the UNI community to host monthly exhibits within the library’s five designated exhibit cases.

-Topics subject to controversy may and should be presented, provided that they are handled in an objective manner.
+Topics subject to controversy may and should be presented, provided that they are handled objectively.
 Exhibits may not be used to promote personal, commercial, or political positions.
 Materials displayed do not necessarily reflect the viewpoint of the Library and/or University.

 Proposals for an Exhibit

 Written proposals are required groups interested in using the exhibit cases, and should be submitted via the online form.

 Proposals should describe the theme, content, time and duration of the proposed display.
 All proposals will be considered to determine which groups will be granted permission to use the exhibit cases.

-The Library Exhibit Coordinators reserve the right to defer scheduling use of the case at particular times in order to allow for the consideration of different proposals.
+The Library Exhibit Coordinators reserve the right to defer scheduling use of the case at particular times to allow for the consideration of different proposals.
 Ordinarily, the exhibit case will be booked no more than one year in advance.

 The Library reserves the right, with proper notice, to reschedule any proposed exhibit if it conflicts with the Library's need for the exhibit space.
 An exhibit may be canceled at any stage if the exhibitors have not met the agreed-upon conditions and deadlines.